 Factom ($FCT) Analysis and Valuation

 An executive summary is presented below.
-Download our complete 16 page analysis, including full valuation and price targets:
+Download our complete 16 page analysis by clicking the button in the upper right corner.

 Factom is a blockchain protocol built to leverage the security and immutability of Bitcoin (and other) blockchains for the purpose of recording data.
 Factom exists as a layer above the Bitcoin blockchain, allowing for data to be committed to the blockchain continuously and in real-time, secured by the consensus mechanism of the Factom protocol itself.
 The Factom protocol takes this security one step further by anchoring the results of this consensus to the Bitcoin blockchain every 10 minutes using a data-efficient Merkle tree.
 Factom’s native tokens are called Factoids, or FCT.